Stocks that were buzzing in trade today

 Buzzing Stocks

-CNBC-TV18’s Anisha Jain lists some of the key stocks which were buzzing in trade today.
+CNBC-TV18's Varinder Bansal lists some of the key stocks which were buzzing in trade today.

 Like this story, share it with millions of investors on M3